vatsalmt/Threat-Modeling-in-Cloud-Enviornment/README.md

 ## Methodology — Step by Step

 ### **1️⃣ Gather IaC Samples**
-- We created 10 small Terraform and CloudFormation templates simulating common AWS services like **S3, EC2, IAM, and RDS**.
+- We have created 10 small Terraform and CloudFormation templates simulating common AWS services like **S3, EC2, IAM, and RDS**.
 - Each file represents either a **secure** or **insecure** configuration.

 ---